 Possible next steps

 What could natural resources companies do to strengthen their data protection and reduce the risk of GDPR noncompliance?
-With fines of up to 2% – 4% of turnover and reputational damage at stake, ENR companies could consider a series of steps to protect themselves from data breaches and the risk of falling short of GDPR requirements, including the appointment of a Data Protection Officer.
+With fines of up to 4% of turnover and reputational damage at stake, ENR companies could consider a series of steps to protect themselves from data breaches and the risk of falling short of GDPR requirements.
+These might include evaluating their position in relation to the GDPR and what operational changes might be prudent for them to pursue.